space55/nrcc-site/content/faq.md

 ### What are the racks like?

-We standardize on 19" racks, as is used across most datacenters worldwide.
+We standardize on 19" racks, as are used across most datacenters worldwide.

 ### What kind of machine can I put in the racks?